Macrometacorp/docs/docs/integrations/index.md

 - You cannot change an integration name.
 - An empty collection cannot be a target for an integration.
 - You cannot edit transformations.
-- If a field has more than one data type, then the data type that applies to the most records will be selected.
-- If you make major changes to the a source table already mapped, such as changing the column name, then Macrometa will not pull data again until you reload the collection.
 - Play tier users, refer to [Tenant Quotas and Limits](../references/quotas) to view limits on number of integrations.
 Keep in mind that each connection also adds one collection, and each transformation adds one stream worker.